 In this example, one program is you (the person ordering food), and one program is the kitchen.
-The waiter represents the API, that is used to receive requests and return something.
+The waiter represents the API that is used to receive requests and return something.
 In this case, the waiter returns your order, but an actual API would return data or other functionality.

+What are Some Examples of APIs?
 API Examples and Use Case

 Now that we have a basic understanding of APIs, it should be easier to see why APIs are so essential in programming.
 For a slightly more technical example, consider how APIs might play out using a ride-share app as an example.
 First, you sign up for the ride-share application.
 Then, you can map your route, find your driver, and pay for the ride all without ever leaving the app.

 The ride-sharing app is likely using APIs to make all of this work.
-For example, an API like Telesign could verify that you own the phone number you provided at sign up.
+For example, an API like Telesign could verify that you own the phone number you provided at sign-up.
 Calculating the time and distance of the ride is probably done with a maps API.
 An SMS API like Nexmo could notify you that the driver has arrived at the pickup location.
 When it’s time to pay, your payment is likely processed with an API like Stripe.
 Finally, when you get a receipt for your ride, an API like SendGrid sends it to your email.

-Different Types of APIs
+What Different Types of APIs are there?

-There are four main types of APIs:
+In terms of access, there are four main types of APIs:

 - Internal APIs: Also known as Private APIs.
 These APIs are usually meant for use within a company and are only exposed by internal systems.
 A company can use this type of API across different internal teams to be able to improve its products and services.